syarifhsb/csvr/README.md

 ![Demo CSVR](resources/demo_csvr.gif)

-The current suppported feature is to view the files with arrow keys, vim 'hjkl' navigation style, PgUp/PgDown, and vim Ctrl-D/Ctrl-U style, cell resizing.
+The current suppported feature is to view the files with arrow keys, vim 'hjkl' navigation style, PgUp/PgDown, vim Ctrl-D/Ctrl-U page navigation style, and cell resizing.

 ## Compilation
 To compile on Linux, simply compile with make command.